Neonicotinoids are Neurotoxins to Humans Too

-The report, released on Christmas eve, has suggested that permitted levels of exposure be reduced until more research is done to evaluate their neurotoxicity.
+The report, first released in 2013, suggested that permitted levels of exposure be reduced until more research is done to evaluate their neurotoxicity.

 The report follows a new study from the Tokyo Metropolitan Institute of Medical Science.
 This studied the effects of acetamiprid and imidacloprid on developing nervous systems of rats.
 The researchers concluded: